LaurenGold/Planetary-Visor/README.md

 ## Contents
 This repository contains a Unity project with a cross-platform VR scene, as well as a desktop scene.
 To use Planetary Visor in VR, open the “Visor Main XR scene”.
 To use Visor in desktop mode, open the “Desktop Visor” scene.
 ## Import your own datasets
-To visualize your own processed data with Planetary Visor, simply replace the the ddr and ssa files with your own
+To visualize your own processed data with Planetary Visor, simply replace the the ddr and ssa files with your own.
 ## Terrain
-We obtained the Marias Pass terrain from Access Mars
+We obtained the Marias Pass terrain from Access Mars.